ywangd/peek/docs/usage.rst

 file.
 Peek also looks for the ``PEEK_PASSWORD`` environmental variable for password and this is another way to avoid having to enter password many times.
 If both fails, Peek will prompt for password.

-Please note, API keys and tokens are treated differently.
+Note that API keys and tokens are treated differently.
 They are considered to be more ephemeral and are stored in Peek's ``history`` sqlite file.